 Disclaimer on the Paragard website.
 If you have an IUD, were you aware of all this when you had it inserted?

 IMPORTANT SAFETY INFORMATION

-I am curious if women who get the copper IUD are tested for an allergy, or Wilson’s disease before having it inserted?
+I am curious if women who are getting the copper IUD are tested for an allergy, or Wilson’s disease before having it inserted?
+Let me know!

 My thoughts on the Paragard

-#1.
-It’s not really clear on their website how it actually works!
+It’s important to know how it actually works!

-Keep in mind, the copper IUD does not stop your body from ovulating.
+Keep in mind, as mentioned above, the copper IUD does not stop your body from ovulating.

-You notice how they say this on their website:
+Here is what they say on their website:

 Mayo Clinic says: